-Froi of the Exiles (Lumatere Chronicles #2)
+Froi of the Exiles by

-My rating: 5 of 5 stars
+5 of 5 stars

 You know how authors say that once in a story the two main characters get together there is no point in continuing because nobody is interested in reading about them getting married, having babies and discussing about who takes the kids to school?

 Well, with Marchetta it doesn't work that way.
 Because, in fact, in this book she does tell us about the Happily Ever After.
-She also switches the focus of attention to some OTHER interesting characters and that's where it gets tricky, for the new characters have to be unique and interesting.
+She also switches the focus of attention to some OTHER interesting characters and that's where it gets tricky, for the new characters have to be unique and

-So this is how, in Froi of the Exiles we find all the characters of Finnikin of the Rock, especially Finnikin and Isaboe happily together, yet we never get bored.
-Because this story is mainly about Froi, a trait d'union between our old, well acquainted set of characters and a whole new one, just as amazing as the others and possibly more.
+trait d'union between our old, well acquainted set of characters and a whole new one, just as amazing as the others and possibly more.

-The story picks up exactly three years after the events of Finnikin.
+Finnikin.
 All is well in the kingdom of Lumatere and people are starting to build new lives for themselves.

 But it's time for retribution.
 Froi, who's become an expert assassin trained by the Guard, gets sent to Charyn to kill the King, the real culprit of the curse that's plagued Lumatere for 10 years.